Year 7 (11+)

 The Selection Process

 Entry into the Senior School in Year 7 is subject to all girls passing the Year 7 Entrance Examination that is held in the January of the year of entry.
-The Entrance Examination comprises English, Mathematics, Non-Verbal Reasoning and an Interview.
+The Entrance Examination comprises English, Mathematics, Non-Verbal Reasoning and an informal Interview.
 We also make time for some fun activities on the examinations day so that girls can relax and get to know the other candidates.

 Girls personally receive full details of what to expect on the exam day, including a personal timetable and Q&As.
 We find this really helps them to feel more relaxed on the day and many enjoy their time with us.
 A fundamental principle that runs through our entire school is that relaxed and happy girls give of their best and this is as true of the admissions process as it is anywhere else - we start our relationship with the girls as we mean to go on.